chirag127/ruff/README.md

 rules is determined by the `select` and `ignore` options, which support both the full code (e.g., `F401`) and the prefix (e.g., `F`).

 As a special-case, Ruff also supports the `ALL` code, which enables all rules.
-Note that some of the `pydocstyle` rules conflict (e.g., `D203` and `D211`) as they represent alternative docstring formats.
-Enabling `ALL` without further configuration may result in suboptimal behavior, especially for the `pydocstyle` plugin.

 If you're wondering how to configure Ruff, here are some **recommended guidelines**: